Upon The Death of a Loved One

 This is a trust, which is created by an attorney that can be funded by a family member, an inheritance, insurance policy or other assets.
 It is used to supplement public benefits by paying for extra items that are not covered by Medicaid or SSI, such as vacations, computers and other items to enhance a beneficiary’s quality of life.

 The Trustee would pay for items to benefit the beneficiary that are generally not provided by public benefits.
-By way of example, distributions might include for expenses associated with household goods, recreational equipment, entertainment, and travel expenses.
+By way of example, distributions might be made for expenses associated with household goods, recreational equipment, entertainment, and travel expenses.

-This is a written statement drawn up by the person creating the trust, for example, the beneficiary’s parents, if they are creating the trust, or their attorney, that outlines the wishes of the parents as to how the money in the Supplemental Needs Trust should be used for the beneficiary, where the beneficiary should live, how the residence will be maintained, who will monitor the care and any other items important to the parents.
+This is a written statement drawn up by the person creating the trust (the “grantor”, often a parent of the beneficiary), that outlines the wishes of the parents as to how the money in the Supplemental Needs Trust should be used for the beneficiary, where the beneficiary should live, how the residence will be maintained, who will monitor the care and any other items important to the grantor.
 Weight will be given to the grantor’s intent in the creation of the trust if a situation arises and it is unclear on how to proceed in trust administration.